Final Theses & FAQs

 General Theses Topics

 We welcome any energy, energy transition, and energy policy related topics.
 You can approach us with your own or ideas you want to develop in collaboration with an industry partner.
-The topics below reflect the current research interests of CEM members.
+The topics below reflect a list of possible thesis topics.

 - Energy transition and climate change: